-The Company has acquired exclusive rights to develop patented compounds and related know-how for beloranib under licensing agreements with two third parties in the course of its research and development activities.
+The Company has acquired exclusive rights to develop patented compounds and related know-how for beloranib under two licensing agreements with two third parties in the course of its research and development activities.
 The licensing rights obligate the Company to make payments to the licensors for license fees, milestones, license maintenance fees and royalties.
 The Company is also responsible for patent prosecution costs.

-As of September 30, 2015, the Company is obligated to make milestone payments of up to \$12,250 upon reaching certain pre-commercialization milestones, such government approvals (including the U.S. Food and Drug Administration, or FDA, approval of a New Drug Application, or NDA), and up to \$12,500 upon reaching certain product commercialization milestones.
-Under one of the license agreements, the Company is also obligated to pay up to \$1,250 with respect to each subsequent licensed product, if any, that is a new chemical entity.
+As of March 31, 2016, the Company is obligated to make additional milestone payments of up to \$12.3 million upon reaching certain precommercialization milestones, such as clinical trials and government approvals (including the U.S. Food and Drug Administration, or FDA, approval of a New Drug Application, or NDA), and up to \$12.5 million upon reaching certain product commercialization milestones.
+Under one of the license agreements, the Company is also obligated to pay up to \$1.3 million with respect to each subsequent licensed product, if any, that is a new chemical entity.
 In addition, the Company will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.

+There were no milestones achieved during the three months ended March 31, 2016 or 2015.
 The Company is also obligated to pay to the licensors a percentage of fees received if and when the Company sublicenses the technology.
-As of September 30, 2015, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.
+As of March 31, 2016, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.